yale-mgt-656-fall-2018/about/office-hours.md

 # Office hours

+The office hours for each of the teaching staff is shown below.
+Though, if you are reading this at the start of the semester, it is possible some staff are missing because they did not yet determine their schedule.

 | Person      | Hours                                                                    |
 | ----------- | ------------------------------------------------------------------------ |
 | Kyle Jensen | TuWTh 9:30-10:30AM L400 [Evans Hall](https://map.yale.edu/place/building/EVANS) |
 | MK Kim  | Fall 1 TuTh 1-2pm/ Fall 2 TuTh 11-12pm Evans Hall Cafe |
 | John Amadeo Daniswara | Tu 4-5pm Evans Hall Cafe, Sat 1-2.30pm Evans Hall Cafe |